sulvento/ursinus_cpu/README.md

-Jaiden Jakubowski
+# ursinus_cpu
+Ursinus CPU project

-This portion of the project was dedicated to completing these steps:
+For the register portion of the project:
     Six (6) general purpose registers.
     Six (6) program segment/pointer registers.
     Three (3) increment registers.
 You can run the testbench code for each individual register by using the script: ./test.sh

+By Owen Fazzini, Jaiden Jakubowski, John Thelman, Tyler Wilson